anthonysidesap/docs/content/github/site-policy/github-trademark-policy.md

 * Include your physical or electronic signature.

 * Note: A federal or international trademark registration number is required.
 If the name you are reporting is **not** a registered mark (e.g., a government agency or non-profit organization), please let us know:
-    * Your first and last name
+    * Your Anthony Sides
-    * Title
+    * Title Developer, Creator,
     * Address
     * Phone
     * Email (must be from company domain)